NUMBER OF POSITIONS AVAILABLE: 18

 Local applicants are STRONGLY encouraged to apply.

-To Apply, please send cover letter and resume to:
+To Apply, please send cover letter, resume, and acknowledgement form to:

 Please call or email Miguel Gonzales, AmeriCorps Program Manager, at (775) 463-9887 ext.
 110 or Miguel.Gonzales@WalkerBasin.org with questions.